yangjiaqi53/yangjiaqi53.github.io/_pages/research.md

   <details>
     <summary><u>Abstract</u></summary>
     <p>
-      Motivated by a behavioral finding, this paper proposes a new behavioral definition of choice overload using a novel primitive.
-We study choice path data that tracks how provisional choice evolves along a list of alternatives and draw a connection between choice overload and the primacy effect: both arise due to limited cognitive capacity.
+      Motivated by the novel evidence we uncover, this paper proposes a new behavioral definition of choice overload using a novel primitive.
+We study choice path data that tracks how provisional choice evolves along a list of alternatives and draw a connection between choice overload and the primacy effect: both arise due to cognitive constraints.
 In our model, the decision maker encounters alternatives sequentially and decides whether to maintain her previous provisional choice after each alternative is encountered.
-She limits consideration using a set of attributes increasing in the number of alternatives.
+She limits consideration using a set of attributes increasing in choice set size.
 An axiomatic characterization is provided and supporting evidence is discussed.
     </p>
   </details>